crotwell/TauP/src/doc/sphinx/source/taup_time.rst

 The modelname is from :code:`modelname.taup`, a previously created file from TauP Create or a :code:`modelname.nd` or :code:`modelname.tvel` velocity model file.
-If there is insufficient information given on the command line, then you start in interactive mode, otherwise it assumes you only want one set of times.

 The phases are specified on the command line with the ``-p`` option, in a phase file with the ``--phasefile`` option, or in a properties file.
-The model, phases, depth and distance can be changed within the interactive section of TauP Time.

 For example: